 The brake on the Mini isn’t anything wild, a simple rear fender brake over the back wheel.
 It’s pretty much identical to the other three-wheel scooters we’ve tested.
 Our three-year old tester prefers to drag her foot to stop, but our older kids love pushing down on the responsive foot brake while riding around the neighborhood.

 Ease of Transport and Storage

-While the Micro Mini cannot be folded, the handlebar can be removed from the deck, making two separate pieces for storage or travel.
+While the standard versions of the Micro Mini cannot be folded, the handlebar can be removed from the deck, making two separate pieces for storage or travel.
 Easy enough to slide under a seat for a long road trip.
 (The Original and Deluxe both do this, but it’s much easier to detach on the Deluxe.)

 We’ve even packed our scooters in our suitcase and taken them on the plane!!
 The Micro scooters are so simple to collapse and are lightweight enough to be one of our staple travel items.

 If folding is important to you, the Foldable Micro Mini Deluxe may be more up your alley.
 At the base of the T bar is a large round button.
 You simply press the button until it pops out on the other side and then fold the T bar down.
 Little hands probably won’t be able to press hard enough to fold the scooter, but for grown-ups, this system is a cinch!